Neil Lab

 Jeffrey J. Neil, MD, PhD

-Our research group is focused on application of magnetic resonance methods to obtain a better understanding of brain injury.
-The methods used include magnetic resonance (MR) imaging and spectroscopy.
-We have been applying these methods to both animal models of brain injury and human subjects.
-Four representative projects are described below.
+Our research group focuses on applying magnetic resonance methods to achieve a better understanding of brain injury.
+The techniques we use include magnetic resonance (MR) imaging and spectroscopy.
+These methods are applied to both animal models and human subjects.
+Here are four representative projects:

 Principal investigator